Darmolyna/BuildasPostman/README.md

 Prerequisites

 Ensure the following tools are installed on your system:

-Tool

-Recommended Version

-Node.js

-v18 or above
+Node.js v18 or above

-Postman

-Latest
+Postman Latest